 This section reflects the College Skills/Tutorial Department's Narrative Summaries for its Facutly Staffing Requests, with some additional information provided to clarify the department's need and the specific responsibilities of each position.
 The information below addresses the narrative summary guidellines for Faculty Staffing Requests in order.

-1. Introduction to Positions Requested

-The department is requesting two positions to fill vacancies created by retirements, reduced loads, and reassigned time.
+1. Introduction to Position Requested The department is requesting one position to fill vacancies created by retirements, reduced loads, and reassigned time.
+Contract Faculty for CSKLS Math